freephile/FsApi/README.md

 https://www.familysearch.org/wiki/en/extensions/FsApi/FsApiExtension.php?action=unitNbrToFhcWikiPage&unitNbr=3331776 to maintain backwards compatibility (until clients can change their code).

 Results should be returned as XML (optionally add json return format for future compatibility)

+index.php provides and example of all the functionality required (without formatting).